jevinskie/expected-kiznit/README.md

 This is an implementation of std::expected as proposed in [P0323R10](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p0323r10.html).

-The code currently requires C++20, but the plan is to make this work on C++17 and possibly C++14.
-Work with and without exceptions handling enabled.

 Follow the proposal as close as possible.
 Don't try to abstract things like constraints, abstractions are leaky and can be a source of error.
 Adding all the constraints as specified by the proposal can be very noisy, but it makes it easier to verify that the code matches what the proposal says.

 Unit tests provide full code coverage to ensure that every method is working correctly.
 Hours and hours of hard work work went into writing these unit tests.
 This was certainly headache-inducing.
 That being said, I am sure they are mistakes in this code.
 It is very unlikely I got everything right on the first attempt.
 Please do log issues on GitHub and feel free to submit pull requests.